Expert Guide to Business Structuring in Belarus

 Alternative Partnership Structures

-We design non-standard partnership frameworks that reflect each participant’s role, risks, and contributions — useful when traditional equity models don’t suit the business reality.
+We design partnership frameworks that reflect each participant's actual role, risk exposure, and contribution — where standard equity models do not reflect the commercial reality.

 Branch

-A fully operational unit of the parent company that conducts commercial activities but lacks separate legal identity.
-The parent company bears full legal and financial responsibility.
+A fully operational unit of the parent company that conducts commercial activity in Belarus but has no separate legal identity.
+The parent company bears full legal and financial responsibility for the branch's activities.

 Representative Office